OpenJobDescription/openjd-specifications/conformance-tests/README.md

 ```

 Platform-specific assertions (`output_posix`, `output_windows`, `forbidden_posix`, `forbidden_windows`) are merged with the base `output` and `forbidden` lists at runtime based on the current platform.
 Use these when tests involve filesystem paths or other platform-dependent behavior.

+The `runOn` field restricts a test to run only on the listed operating systems.
+If omitted, the test runs on all platforms.
+Use this when a test requires a platform-specific command (e.g., `cmd` or `powershell` on Windows, `bash` on POSIX).

 ## Writing Your Own Test Runner